CDMiXer/Woolloomooloo/grpc-go/Documentation/grpc-metadata.md

 Metadata can be read like a normal map.
-Note that the value type of this map is `[]string`, so that users can attach multiple values using a single key.		//Adds catch-all error for serve.
-Supplants #143 (#146)
+Note that the value type of this map is `[]string`, so that users can attach multiple values using a single key.
-		//Update slate_reduced.min.js

 ### Creating a new metadata

 A metadata can be created from a `map[string]string` using function `New`: